 Despite politicians’ commitments to protecting global ecosystems, forests are being cut at an alarming rate in Europe, the Amazon, the Congo Basin and South-East Asia: since 1990 the world has lost a staggering 4.2 million square kilometres of forest due to conversion of forest land to other uses such as agriculture.

-Keeping forests standing and restoring ecosystems is essential if the world wants to avert the twin climate and biodiversity crises and meet the Paris Agreement goal of limiting global heating to 1.5 degrees celsius – reaffirmed in 2021 in the Glasgow Climate Pact.
+Keeping forests standing and restoring ecosystems is essential if the world wants to avert the climate and biodiversity crises and meet the globally agreed goal of limiting global warming to 1.5 degrees celsius – reaffirmed in 2021 in the Glasgow Climate Pact.

-This FAQ explores the main causes of deforestation and what can be done to prevent it.
-It ends by analysing the EU’s role is in the fight against deforestation.
+This page explores the main causes of deforestation and what can be done to prevent it.
+It also analyses the EU’s role is in the fight against deforestation.

 What are the causes of deforestation?

-Agriculture is the main cause of deforestation.
-Eighty per cent of global forest loss is due to converting forests to farmland to produce agricultural commodities, such as beef, soy, palm oil and rubber which are largely exported.
+Agriculture is the main driver of deforestation.
+Eighty per cent of global forest loss is due to converting forests to farmland to produce agricultural commodities, such as beef, palm oil, soy, cocoa, rubber, coffee and timber which are largely exported.

-Agricultural deforestation happens because of increased global demand for such commodities, government policies to stimulate that demand, and trade and finance policies that facilitate their expansion and sale.
+Agricultural deforestation is driven by increased global demand for such commodities, government policies to stimulate that demand, and trade and finance policies that facilitate their expansion and sale.